bean-pod/switchboard-samples/README.md

 2. Change directory to src
 `cd src`

+3. Edit the configuration file to choose which camera to use
+`vi config.json`
+    * To list all available video devices, run the following command:
+    `ffmpeg -list_devices true -f dshow -i dummy`

-3. Run the video receiver
+4. Run the video receiver
 `python receiver-ui.py`

-4. Run the video sender
+5. Run the video sender
 `python sender-ui.py`